Search

 How Do You Fix a Swim Bladder in Molly?

-How do you treat swim bladder in molly?
+How to treat swim bladder in molly?
 The best way to fix a swim bladder in molly is to modify its diet and improve the water quality of its tank.

 The first step is to reduce the amount of food given to your molly or switch them to a high-quality sinking pellet that is easier to digest and won’t cause as much gas.